10 Smart Water Technologies

 3. Water efficient shower heads

-Showers represent some of the best ways to save money and water and installing water efficient shower head is the best way to get started.
+Showers represent some of the best ways to save money and water and installing water efficient shower heads is the best way to get started.
 When you change from a 2.5 GPM shower head to 1.5 GPM shower head, you save about 10 gallons of water every 10 minutes you are in the shower.
 If your family consists of 4 people and each of them showers once daily, that is about 1200 gallons of heated water every month.
 In 1 year, you will be saving about 14400 gallons of water and using less energy to heat the water.
 If you want to check more on top shower heads visit finestshower.com

 4. Water flow valves